 Massless Dirac fermions are essentially electrons that act as if they were photons.
 As a result, they are not restricted by the same band gap constraints as conventional electrons.

 The research, which was published in the journal Nature Materials (“Coexisting massive and massless Dirac fermions in symmetry-broken bilayer graphene”), employed angle-resolved photoemission spectroscopy (ARPES) and Beamline 7.0.1 techniques to resolve the electronic spectrum given off by the twist in the bilayer graphene.

 “The spectrum we observed was very different from what has been assumed and contains extra branches consisting of massless Dirac fermions," Eli Rotenberg, who oversees the research at ALS Beamline 7.0.1, said in the press release.
 “These new massless Dirac fermions move in a completely unexpected way governed by the symmetry twisted layers.”

 Of course, the researchers have merely identified the problem; they haven’t yet solved it.
 But figuring out the source of the problem is the first fundamental step.

-As lead author of the research, Keun Su Kim of the Fritz Haber Institute, noted in the press release: “Now that we understand the problem, we can search for solutions.
+As lead author of the research, Keun Su Kim of the Fritz Haber Institute in Berlin, noted in the press release: “Now that we understand the problem, we can search for solutions.
 For example, we can try to develop fabrication techniques that minimize the twist effects, or reduce the size of the bilayer graphene we make so that we have a better chance of producing locally pure material.”